oliveiraxavier/trashed-resources-k8s-crd/README.md

-# trashed-resources
+# Trashed resources
-// TODO(user): Add simple overview of use/purpose

 ## Description
-// TODO(user): An in-depth paragraph about your project and overview of use
+This CRD tracks objects updated or removed from your Kubernetes Cluster, acting as a recycle bin for those deleted or modified items.
+[WIP]

 ## Getting Started

 ### Prerequisites
-- go version v1.23.0+
+- go version v1.25.0+
 - docker version 17.03+.
 - kubectl version v1.11.3+.
 - Access to a Kubernetes v1.11.3+ cluster.